 There is an enormous difference in the quality of the resources available through the library’s e-resources, on the one hand and the Internet in general, on the other.
 There is much on the general Internet that is inaccurate or written by non-specialists.
 Remember—only quote qualified experts in the subject you are studying.

-Here are a few things to consider when evaluating web sources.
+Things to consider when evaluating web sources:

 1. What are you looking for?

 What is your purpose in doing this online research?
 Are you trying to find facts, opinions, statistics, lists of resources, links to primary documents, or something else?
 What kind of website or source would best suit your goal in this particular case?

 2. What kind of website are you looking at?

 Is the website run by a recognizable institution such as a school, organization or religious group?
 (Common URL endings include “.org” for “organization” or “.edu” for educational institutions.)
 How might this affiliation affect the material?
 Does its institutional connection give it credibility as a source, or signal to you that it may display certain biases?